CANCER: THE PATIENT JOURNEY

 Who can take this Trinity Elective?

-- Any student eligible to take a Trinity Elective can select this Trinity Elective, except for students from the following programmes: Human Health and Disease, Molecular Medicine, Biochemistry and Immunology and Genetics and Microbiology.
+- Any student eligible to take a Trinity Elective can select this Trinity Elective, except for students from the following programmes: Human Health and Disease, Molecular Medicine, and programmes in Biochemistry & Immunology and Genetics & Microbiology.